 The comedy too left a lot to be desired as it worked only in bits and pieces, unlike Jodi No. 1 which had a very consistent first as well as the second half.
 The aim was to make Ek Aur Ek Gyarah an action comedy drama, something on the lines of Aankhen, but then the overall narrative became dull and boring at times, especially in the second half.

 The film did sustain during the weekend and then had a reasonable first week as well.
 However post that it couldn’t sustain much.
 Still, the opening ensured that the film at least managed to cover its costs, though it was far away from making much of a profit.
-This is one of the rare Govinda and David Dhawan films that hasn’t enjoyed any shelf life whatsoever and is hardly remembered today.
+This is one of the rare Govinda and Sanjay Dutt movie that hasn’t enjoyed any shelf life whatsoever and is hardly remembered today.